 14. Comprehension Passage

-1. Number Systems: Computation of Whole Number, Decimal and Fractions, Relationship between numbers.
+1. Number Systems: Computation of Whole Numbers, Decimals, and Fractions, Relationship between Numbers.

 2. Fundamental arithmetical operations: Percentages, Ratio and Proportion, Square roots, Averages, Interest (Simple and Compound), Profit and Loss, Discount, Partnership Business, Mixture and Allegation, Time and distance, Time and work.